pablobacho/esp32-manager/README.md

 ### Accessing programmatically from a remote machine via HTTP

-All same operations can be perform programmatically from another machine connected to the same network via HTTP GET methods.
+All operations can be perform programmatically from another machine connected to the same network via HTTP GET methods.

 On the `/setup` uri, use the query parameters `namespace` and the setting key to update a value.
 For example: